Adamad7/BasicsOfWebAppsProject/README.md

-# Project - Web Applications
+# Project - Basics of Web Applications

 ## Description

-As a software engineering student, this project represents my final submission for the Web Applications course.
+As a software engineering student, this project represents my final submission for the Basics of Web Applications course.
 It's a web application centered around the theme of fishing, featuring a variety of subpages designed to engage fishing enthusiasts.

 ### Subpages Overview